-I contributed to the worldwide OpenOffice.org Conference 2010 in Budapest with the two talks below: the main one was about [ODF Scripting odf-scripting-how-be-automate-office-document-processing-opendocument], which is about how to generate office texts, presentations and spreadsheets automatically.
-The other (very short) talk was about [ODF-next odf-next-what-would-see-next-version-opendocument-format], that is what should be in my opinion the evolution of the OpenDocument Format (ODF) for office documents.
-The most important moments of theconference are described in my report titled OpenOffice.org Conference 2010: preparing the next ten years.
+I contributed to the worldwide OpenOffice.org Conference 2010 in Budapest with the two talks below: the main one was about how to generate office texts, presentations and spreadsheets, automatically.
+The other (very short) talk was about what should be, in my opinion, the evolution of the OpenDocument Format (ODF) for office documents.
+The most important moments of the whole conference (which, as we know today, happened just days before the split and launch of Libre Office!) are described in my report titled OpenOffice.org Conference 2010: preparing the next ten years.

 ODF scripting: how to automate the processing of office documents with OpenDocument